arbyys/oax-prezentace/cybercrime-presentation.md

 # Ransomware
 - attacker blocks and encrypts user's data
-- then he blackmails user and demands money for decrypting data
+- then blackmails the user and demands money for decrypting data
     - attacker can also threaten to publish data (if they're sensitive)
 - typically spreads using trojan horse in some malicious software downloaded by user
-- payment required by attacker is usually using cryptocurrencies (to avoid being tracked)
+- the payment required by the attacker is usually using cryptocurrencies (to avoid being tracked)

 **HOW TO AVOID:**
 do not download content from suspicious sources